While many pension providers are involved in mis-sold pension claims, the blame for negligence does not regularly fall on them.

 Pensions like these can give savers more choice over their investments, but if they take bad advice from an adviser (or no regulated advice at all) then they can end up biting off more than they can chew with their investments, and lose a lot of money in the process.

-Sadly, we’ve seen too many cases where people lost their entire pension to unsuitable SIPP investments.
+Sadly, we have experience seeing too many cases where people lost their entire pension to unsuitable SIPP investments.

 That’s why SIPP providers come up so often as part of mis-sold pensions, often the same names again and again depending on their policies on accepting non-standard investments into their portfolios.